 According to the Institute on Taxation and Economic Policy, a circuit breaker reduces property taxes to a predetermined maximum percentage of a taxpayer’s income.
 So, if your home city’s circuit breaker caps property taxes at 5% of income and you earn $50,000 annually, you can pay no more than $2,500 in property taxes each year.

 Even after factoring in exemptions and credits, most middle- and high-income homeowners are required to pay at least some property tax.
 Very low-income homeowners who qualify for exemptions due to protected status may effectively pay no property tax.

 Institutions totally exempt from property tax liability under normal circumstances include:

 These organizations are generally exempt from other state and federal taxes as well.

-Property tax assessments become binding – “attached,” in legal parlance – on a set date each year.
-This date varies by jurisdiction but is often the first day of the calendar year (January 1) or fiscal year (variable).
+Property tax assessments become binding on a set date each year.
+In legal parlance, they’re said to become “attached” on this date.
+The attachment date varies by jurisdiction but is often the first day of the calendar year (January 1) or fiscal year (often October 1).

 Proposed Property Taxes

 Most jurisdictions send proposed property tax notifications late in the year prior to the binding date.
 If your binding date is January 1, you’ll likely receive your proposed tax notification in October or November.

 The notification will be pretty detailed, with lines for all the factors involved in your property tax calculation.
 It’ll include assessed value (including the change from the prior year), total millage rate, exemptions, credits, homestead information, and special assessments.